ibm-cloud-architecture/refarch-cloudnative-kubernetes/docs/icp-uploading-chart/README.md

 rm -rf bluecompute-ce
 ```

-Execute the script to create the PPA archive:
+Execute the script to create the PPA archive.
+This script downloads all of the Docker images and creates a PPA archive using the Docker images, the `bluecompute-ce` chart and the `manifest.json.tmpl` and `manifest.yaml.tmpl`:

 ```bash
 ./build_ppa_archive.sh